oat-sa/lib-lti1p3-core/doc/message/platform-originating-messages.md

 $response = $server->handle($request);
 ```

-## 4 - Tool side: validating the launch after OIDC flow
+## 4 - Tool side: validating the launch

-You can find below required steps to validate an LTI launch request, needed only if you're acting as a tool.
+You can find below required steps to validate a platform originating message, needed only if you're acting as a tool.

-### Validate the launch request after OIDC flow
+### Validate the launch after OIDC flow

-As a tool, you'll receive an HTTP request containing the [LTI resource link launch request](http://www.imsglobal.org/spec/lti/v1p3#resource-link-launch-request-message).
+As a tool, you'll receive an HTTP request containing the [LTI resource link launch request message](http://www.imsglobal.org/spec/lti/v1p3#resource-link-launch-request-message).

-The [LtiResourceLinkLaunchRequestValidator](../../src/Message/Launch/Validator/LtiResourceLinkLaunchRequestValidator.php) can be used for this:
+The [ToolLaunchValidator](../../src/Message/Launch/Validator/ToolLaunchValidator.php) can be used for this:
 - it requires a registration repository and a nonce repository implementations [as explained here](../quickstart/interfaces.md)
 - it expects a [PSR7 ServerRequestInterface](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface) to validate
 - it will output a [LtiResourceLinkLaunchRequestValidationResult](../../src/Message/Launch/Validator/LaunchRequestValidationResult.php) representing the launch validation, the related registration and the message payload itself.